 Job Outlook and Salary Info

-The BLS reported that job growth for machinists was expected to be nine percent between 2012-2022, which is about average.
-Those with a wide range of skills would have the best job prospects.
-Also according to the BLS, the average annual salary for machinists was $41,020 as of May 2013.
+The BLS reports that jobs for machinists are expected to grow by 1% between 2018-2028, which is little to no change.
+Those with a wide range of skills will have the best job prospects.
+Also according to the BLS, the median annual salary for machinists was $44,950 in May, 2018.

 Those interested in pursuing a career as a machinist can begin preparing by taking related courses in high school, and an apprenticeship after graduation.
 Associate's degree programs are also available for those wishing to pursue post-secondary studies before entering this field.